vvoloshin/severgroup/readme.md

 dir.xsd=/home/starlord/csvparsing/xsd/
 ```

-4. Put the "*.csv/*.xml" file with header in dir ``inbox``, if the file is well converted,
+- Put the "*.csv/*.xml" file with header in dir ``inbox``, if the file is well converted,
 the new file will be located in the ``outbox`` folder with the prefix "avg_",
 the original file will be moved to the ``parsed`` folder.
 If an error occurs during the conversion (e.g. incorrect file structure, it happens to everyone),
 the source file will be moved to the ``error`` folder.
 Accordingly, application logs are written to the ``log`` folder.

+- All file processing results (average records) are stored in the H2 database (memory), which is installed while
+the application is running and then destroyed.
+Also, during the launch of the application, several test entries are
+ added to the database to show that it somehow works.

+- The database itself can be accessed at: ``http://localhost:8080/records``
+ and then find the desired entry by name.
+All this is possible thanks to the black magic of Spring Boot

-5. For stop the application brutally and cold-bloodedly - kill his process (Ctr^C) and God help you
+- For stop the application brutally and cold-bloodedly - kill his process (Ctr^C) and God help you

+optional:
-* in default, app run with UTC.Offset(+3 hour)
+1. in default, app run with UTC.Offset(+3 hour)
-* for those who want to try to convert "*.csv/*.xml" in the resulting file we - has two files (regulartestfile.csv,
+2. for those who want to try to convert "*.csv/*.xml" in the resulting file we - has two files (regulartestfile.csv,
 onerecordtwodates.csv), place them in ``inbox``, maybe something happens
-* in the process of work may occur "some" exceptions,
+3. in the process of work may occur "some" exceptions,
 just do not pay attention to them, everything is fine, don`t panic
-* when you run the application, it generates an xsd schema for the output files in the ``xsd`` directory
+4. when you run the application, it generates an xsd schema for the output files in the ``xsd`` directory
 (surprising, isn't it?)